 - The FATF and the Egmont Group will work together to overcome information sharing obstacles and consider updating the international standards on effective information sharing.

 - The FATF will also take immediate actions to improve information exchange between government authorities, between countries, and with the private sector.
 For example, FATF calls on all jurisdictions to issue advisories to the private sector on the latest terrorist financing risks as soon as possible and calls on all members to update Interpol’s foreign terrorist fighters database.

-- Strengthening the international standards and their implementation– The FATF Standards are the international benchmark for frameworks for combatting terrorist financing.
+- Strengthening the international standards and their implementation– The The Financial Action Task Force leads renewed global effort to counter terrorist financing are the international benchmark for frameworks for combatting terrorist financing.
 In order to ensure that these standards are adhered to and that standards keep up with evolving risks:

 - Based on the FATF’s review of 196 jurisdictions which are members of the FATF’s global network, in February 2016, the FATF will initiate special follow-up measures for countries which have not criminalised terrorist financing or do not apply targeted financial sanctions.

 - In February 2016, the FATF will discuss if there are areas where the FATF Standards can be strengthened, such as better reflecting the United Nations Security Council Resolutions dealing with terrorist financing, including UNSCR 2199.

 The FATF President will address the special session of the United Nations Security Council meeting of Finance Ministers in New York on Thursday 17 December, and the FATF will update the G20 in February on further measures to strengthen the combatting of terrorist financing and the implementation of targeted financial sanctions.

 For further questions, journalists are asked to contact: email@example.com, tel.: +33 1 45 24 95 23.